Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: RESULTS

 In the left panel of Fig.~\ref{jwst_plus_anci}, the CO\,(2-1) structure appears to trace an inner feature near the vicinity of the SMBH. \citet{Feruglio+20} describe this as a transverse gas lane that is bridging two segments of a circumnuclear ring, and feeding the SMBH by channeling material to it.
 Our observations reveal both the MIR structure and $\rm H\alpha$ emission to be perpendicular to this ``feeding'' lane, implying a polar configuration.
 This is also supported by the alignment of the radio jet with the extended MIR structure, as discussed in Section~\ref{sec:MIR_morphology}.
 This multi-wavelength view uncovers that D2 is also detected in H$\alpha$ and CO\,(2-1) emissions (see left panel, Fig.~\ref{jwst_plus_anci}), strengthening the case for its SF nature. \\

 The radio morphology, with an extent of $\sim \rm 2''$ along PA$\approx 131 \degree$, reveals more intricate details, especially towards its hot spot in the North-West.
-Here, it captures a double helix-shaped structure that is not resolved in the JWST/MIRI images (see NW2 in Fig.~\ref{blob-SB}).
-This helix feature has been previously identified in HST $\rm H\alpha$ imaging by \cite{Falcke+96} and in the SINFONI Br$\gamma$ map by \cite{May+18}.
+Here, it captures two clumps that are not resolved in the JWST/MIRI images (see NW2 in Fig.~\ref{blob-SB}).
+This feature has been previously identified in HST $\rm H\alpha$ imaging by \cite{Falcke+96} and in the SINFONI Br$\gamma$ map by \cite{May+18}.